leviwheatcroft/lemmy-blog-spam/README.md

 # Package Size

-Lemmy Blog Spam is presently 82,494b minified (26,811 gzipped), so not great not terrible.
+Lemmy Blog Spam is presently 82kb minified (27kb gzipped), so not great not terrible.
 Additionally, the API calls to pull down the actual comments will be significant.

 This includes `marked` (50kb) for rendering markdown, `lit` (5kb) for templates, and `dayjs` (5kb) for dates, with the remainder being templates, logic, and styles.

+_lazy loading_

-Implementing a lazy loader is easy enough, there's a guide [in the docs]().
+Implementing a lazy loader is easy enough, there's a guide [in the docs](https://github.com/leviwheatcroft/lemmy-blog-spam/blob/master/docs/lazy-loading.md).

 # Demo